-Coursework will include medical business practices (i.e. administrative functions, basic practice finances, managed care/insurance, and procedural/diagnostic coding); clinical practices (i.e. anatomy & physiology, applied mathematics, and microbiology/infection control); communications; medical law and ethics; and safety and emergency practices.
-In addition, there is a total of 160 hours of practicum required at a medical facility.
+Coursework will include medical business practices; (i.e., administrative functions, basic practice finances, managed care/insurance, and procedural/diagnostic coding), clinical practices; (i.e., anatomy & physiology, applied mathematics, and applied microbiology/infection control); applied communications; medical law and ethics; and safety and emergency practices.
+In addition, there is a total of 160 hours of externship required at an ambulatory medical office setting.

-Medical Assistants graduating from this program will demonstrate communicative soft skills and critical thinking based on knowledge of academic subject matter required for competence in the profession.
-Graduates will incorporate critical thinking based on knowledge, skills, and performance in a medical facility.
+Medical Assistants graduating from this program will demonstrate critical thinking based on knowledge of academic subject matter required for competence in the profession.
+They will incorporate critical thinking based on knowledge, skills, and performance in the medical office practice.